 Hover the mouse over the properties, then press K, to add Add All to Keying Set.

 The built-in Whole Character keying set is made to keyframe all properties that are likely to get animated in a character rig.
-It is also implicitly used by the Pose Library system.
+It was also implicitly used by the Old Pose Library system.

 In order to determine which bones to add keys for, and which bones to skip, the keying set uses the bone names.
 The following bone name prefixes will be skipped: